billthefarmer/diary/README.md

 ## Backup
 You may create a backup of all your entries in a zip file.
 The file will have the same name as the diary folder, default `Diary.zip`.

+## Removable SD cards
+Android allows removable SD cards to be used like a USB stick or as part of the device storage.
+Storing diary entries on a removable SD card not part of the device storage may work on some devices, but is not supported.
+Adding media may also work, but may not be persistent.

 ## Settings
 * **Use custom calendar** - Use custom calendar that shows diary